top of page

 Deploying PowerShell Scripts using Intune (Windows)

-One of Intune's powerful features is allowing administrators to deploy scripts to enrolled devices.
-For Windows devices, you can upload and deploy PowerShell scripts.
-I wanted to provide some generic, but helpful, tips and tricks about deploying PowerShell scripts.
-You can also click here if you'd like to read Microsoft's extensive documentation on the subject.
+One of Intune's most powerful tools is allowing administrators to deploy PowerShell scripts to enrolled Windows devices!
+In this article, I'll provide some generic, but helpful, tips and tricks for deploying PowerShell scripts using Intune.

-You may have to use a configuration policy to set your devices' execution policy.
-The default execution policy for Windows client devices is Restricted, meaning that scripts are NOT allowed to be executed.
-See the link below to learn how to use a Configuration Profile to set the execution policy.
+Since the default execution policy for Windows client devices is Restricted (meaning scripts are NOT allowed to be executed), you may have to use a configuration policy to set your devices' execution policy.
+See the link below to learn how to use Intune and a Configuration Profile to set the execution policy:

 Some Things to Note

 • If a script fails or errors out, Intune will attempt to try again three more times, one for each next check-in.
-If the script remains unsuccessful, it will not try again; either a change has to be made to the script or a new script must be uploaded.
+If the script remains unsuccessful, it will not try again; either a change has to be made to the script or the script must be deleted and re-uploaded.

 • Once a script succeeds, it will not run again on the device unless there is a change made to the script or policy.

-• If you need a script to run consecutively (ex. once a month), you'll have to delete the script instance and follow the steps listed below to re-add it each month.
-Note that you cannot just re-upload the script file using the same script instance; you must delete the entire instance (script and settings) and re-create it.
+• If you need a script to run consecutively (ex. once a month), you'll have to delete the script instance and follow the steps listed below to re-add it.
+Note that you cannot just re-upload the script file using the same script instance in Intune; you must delete the script instance and re-create it.
 Another option would be to use the Remediations tab rather than the Platform Scripts tab.
 Remediation scripts allow you to run the scripts on a schedule, but your environment must have the required Microsoft licenses.
 Click here to learn more.

 Steps to Upload and Deploy Your Script